Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson4/README.md

 <!-- > -->

-## Passing arguments un the target action
+## Passing arguments in the target action

 There are times when we need to pass more arguments to a method call when tapping buttons.
 We know the target-action pattern can at most include the sender as a parameter.